intmus/inttheory19-20/_06-intro-harmonic/c1-voiceleadingerrors.md

 4. You can triple the root if necessary, but this creates a difficult voicing to continue writing afterwards.
 This is most commonly used as an ending chord of the piece (often after a V7).

 Doubling in a seventh chord is similar, but because you have four notes for four voices, there is less freedom.
-1. There must always be a root, third, and seventh in the chord, because without any of them, the chord is no longer a functioning seventh chord.
+1. There must always be a root, third, and seventh in the chord, because without any of them, the chord is no longer a functional seventh chord.
 2. If necessary, you can omit the fifth.
 3. If the fifth is ommitted, the root is the only chord tone that can be doubled.
-Never double the third or the seventh.
+Do not double the third or the seventh.

 #### Spacing